joekreu/basic_pcp/PARSING.md

 powers.
 The rules can be dynamically loaded, for example, from a `csv` or a JSON file.

-Atomic operands (e.g., numbers and identifiers) consist of one _token_ only.
+Atomic operands (numbers and identifiers) consist of one _token_ only.

 The parser's job is to transform the sequence `(**)` into a _parse tree_, taking into account the parsing rules.